pradeepnadaraj/Malenoma_CNN_Assignment/README.md

   -

 ## Conclusions
-1) Conclusion 1 from the analysis
+1) Conclusion from the 1st model analysis:
-	It is early to say overfitting or underfitting, Validation accuracy and Training accuracy follow each other.
+	Validation accuracy and Training accuracy follow each other.
 The training loss is low but validation loss is fluctuating
-2) Conclusion 2 from the analysis
+2) Conclusion from the 2nd model analysis:
   	The accuracy remains the same as before, But still low accuracy
 	- Which class has the least number of samples?
 		-- seborrheic Keratosis
 	- Which classes dominate the data in terms proportionate number of samples?
 		-- Melanoma and Pigmented benign keratosis actinic keratosis and dermatofibroma

-3) Conclusion 3 from the analysis
+3) Conclusion from the final model analysis:

 	 Added 500 images to all the classes to maintain some class balance.
 	- pigmented benign keratosis    962